ovh/docs/pages/account/billing/how_to_cancel_services/guide.en-gb.md

 #### Email Pro <a name="emailpro"></a>

-To cancel your [Email Pro](https://www.ovhcloud.com/en-gb/emails/email-pro/) offer, follow the instructions of this [guide](https://docs.ovh.com/gb/en/emails-pro/emailpro-billing/#deleting-accounts).
+To cancel your [Email Pro](https://www.ovhcloud.com/en-gb/emails/email-pro/) service, follow the instructions of this [guide](https://docs.ovh.com/gb/en/emails-pro/emailpro-billing/#deleting-accounts).

 #### Hosted Exchange <a name="hosted"></a>

-To cancel your [Hosted Exchange](https://www.ovhcloud.com/en-gb/emails/hosted-exchange/) offer, follow the instructions of this [guide](https://docs.ovh.com/gb/en/microsoft-collaborative-solutions/manage-exchange-billing/#deleting-accounts).
+To cancel your [Hosted Exchange](https://www.ovhcloud.com/en-gb/emails/hosted-exchange/) service, follow the instructions of this [guide](https://docs.ovh.com/gb/en/microsoft-collaborative-solutions/manage-exchange-billing/#deleting-accounts).

 #### Private Exchange <a name="private"></a>

 To cancel your [Private Exchange](https://www.ovhcloud.com/en-gb/emails/private-exchange/) solution, follow the instructions in this [guide](https://docs.ovh.com/gb/en/microsoft-collaborative-solutions/manage-exchange-billing/#deleting-accounts).

-#### Office 365 csp 1 <a name="office-csp1"></a>
+#### Office 365 CSP1 <a name="office-csp1"></a>

-To cancel your [Office 365 csp 1](https://www.ovhcloud.com/en-gb/collaborative-tools/microsoft-365/) solution, follow the instructions in this [guide](https://docs.ovh.com/gb/en/microsoft-collaborative-solutions/manage-office-365-csp1/#manage-your-subscriptions).
+To cancel your [Office 365 CSP1](https://www.ovhcloud.com/en-gb/collaborative-tools/microsoft-365/) solution, follow the instructions in this [guide](https://docs.ovh.com/gb/en/microsoft-collaborative-solutions/manage-office-365-csp1/#manage-your-subscriptions).

-#### Office 365 csp 2 <a name="office-csp2"></a>
+#### Office 365 CSP2 <a name="office-csp2"></a>

-To cancel your [Office 365 csp 2](https://www.ovhcloud.com/en-gb/collaborative-tools/microsoft-365/) solution, follow the instructions in this [guide](https://docs.ovh.com/gb/en/microsoft-collaborative-solutions/order-and-manage-a-group-of-ovh-office-365-csp2-reseller-licences/#manage-your-subscriptions).
+To cancel your [Office 365 CSP2](https://www.ovhcloud.com/en-gb/collaborative-tools/microsoft-365/) solution, follow the instructions in this [guide](https://docs.ovh.com/gb/en/microsoft-collaborative-solutions/order-and-manage-a-group-of-ovh-office-365-csp2-reseller-licences/#manage-your-subscriptions).

 #### Sharepoint <a name="sharepoint"></a>

 You can either **delete** an individual account from your Sharepoint platform or cancel the entire Sharepoint platform.
 If you would like to cancel the entire platform, we advise you to start by deleting each individual account beforehand.

-* To delete an individual Sharepoint account, log in to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/fr/&ovhSubsidiary=fr) in the `Web Cloud`{.action} section.
-Click on `Microsoft`{.action}, `Sharepoint`{.action} and then on your Sharepoint platform.<br>
-On the `Users` tab {.action}, click on the `...`{.action} button to the right of the account you want to delete, then on `Disable account`{.action}.
+- To delete an individual Sharepoint account, log in to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB) in the `Web Cloud`{.action} section.
+Click on `Microsoft`{.action}, `Sharepoint`{.action} and then on your Sharepoint platform. <br>On the `Users` tab {.action}, click on the `...`{.action} button to the right of the account you want to delete, then on `Disable account`{.action}.
 Review the information and click on `Confirm` {.action}.

-* To cancel your entire [SharePoint](https://www.ovhcloud.com/en-gb/collaborative-tools/sharepoint/) platform, log in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB), click on your name in the top right-hand corner,  then on `Service Management`{.action}.
-Then click on the `...`{.action} button to the right of the SharePoint platform you want to cancel, then on `Cancel`{.action}.
+- To cancel your entire [SharePoint](https://www.ovhcloud.com/en-gb/collaborative-tools/sharepoint/) platform, log in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB), click on your name in the top right-hand corner,  then on `Service Management`{.action}. <br>Then click on the `...`{.action} button to the right of the SharePoint platform you want to cancel, then on `Cancel`{.action}.
 Specify the reasons for your cancellation request, then click on `Confirm`{.action}.

 ### Telecom <a name="telecom"></a>